Elvasma Review: Is It Actually Worth It? (2026 Honest Take)

 Hi, I'm Kristen!

-I'm a coffee-loving mom of two from a small town who finally found a Bible study system that actually sticks.
+I'm a coffee-loving mom of two from who finally found a Bible study system that actually sticks.
 After trying (and abandoning) more study guides than I can count, I built Bible Momma to help other moms stop feeling guilty and start growing closer to God... messy schedules, short attention spans, and all.

 Read my full story →